Posted by GR0 on October 06, 2020

 The upside of pasteurized caviar is that you can keep an unopened container on the shelf for up to a year without worrying about further degradation.

-However, once you do pop the seal, you should treat the pasteurized product the same way you would fine caviar— consume it that day or within 48 hours if possible.
+However, once you do pop the seal, you should treat the pasteurized product the same way you would find caviar— consume it that day or within 48 hours if possible.

 While it’s rare to see pasteurized caviar labeled as such, you can usually tell by the way it is packaged.
 Vacuum sealed containers typically indicate that the product has been pasteurized, but you can ask a trusted merchant or consult online to determine for sure.

-Some connoisseurs may look down their nose at pasteurized caviar, but these are entry-level products that have their appropriate time and place.
+Some connoisseurs may look down their noses at pasteurized caviar, but these are entry-level products that have their appropriate time and place.

-They are great for use in larger quantities to make pasta and more complex dishes, where high-grade caviar would be considered wasteful.
+They are great for use in larger quantities to make pasta and more complex dishes, where larger tins of high-grade caviar would be considered a wasteful use of expensive food.

 With that said, the finest caviars are unpasteurized and meant to be consumed quickly after packaging to ensure maximum freshness and flavor.

-Now that you have an understanding of how caviar is cured and an idea of how long various products will last, let’s talk about proper storage.
+Now that you have an understanding of how caviar is cured and an idea of how long various products will last, let’s talk about the proper storage of caviar.

 If you order from a reputable producer, your caviar will arrive secured in dry ice or another type of cold packaging to ensure freshness.
 Don’t let it sit outside in the heat any longer than necessary— the caviar should immediately be taken out of the box and moved to the fridge.

-Unopened caviar should be stored cold, just around freezing point, but not fully frozen.
+Unopened containers of fresh caviar should be stored cold, just around freezing point, but not fully frozen.
 Anywhere between 28 and 32 degrees is ideal, so determine the coldest area of your refrigerator and designate it as your caviar storage spot.

 Any leftover caviar should be tightly wrapped in plastic and stored in the same place, but don’t forget about it!
 Make sure you finish off the jar within a day or two.

-This may be fine for bowfin or hackleback caviar, but when storing more expensive varieties like ossetra or sevruga, we recommend normal refrigeration to minimize the loss in quality.
+Freezing caviar may be fine for bowfin or hackleback caviar.
+However, when storing more expensive varieties like ossetra or sevruga, we recommend normal refrigeration to minimize the loss in quality and to maintain its firm texture.

 You can preserve your caviar perfectly and follow all the guidelines we’ve laid out, but if you don’t serve your caviar correctly, you may compromise those lovely flavors and fail to get the most out of your experience.